Dumfries: Medieval period

 Before becoming King of Scots, Robert the Bruce stabbed his rival the Red Comyn at Greyfriars Kirk in the town on 10 February 1306.
-His uncertainty about the fatality of his stabbing caused one of his followers, Roger de Kirkpatrick, to utter the famous, "I mak siccar" ("I make sure") and finish the Comyn off.
+Bruce's uncertainty about the fatality of the stabbing caused one of his followers, Roger de Kirkpatrick, to utter the famous, "I mak siccar" ("I make sure") and finish the Comyn off.
 Bruce was subsequently excommunicated as a result, less for the murder than for its location in a church.
 Regardless, for Bruce the die was cast at the moment in Greyfriars and so began his campaign by force for the independence of Scotland.
-Swords were drawn by supporters of both sides, the burial ground of the Monastery becoming the theatre of battle.
+Swords were drawn by supporters of both sides, the burial ground of the monastery becoming the theatre of battle.
 Bruce and his party then attacked Dumfries Castle.
 The English garrison surrendered and for the third time in the day Bruce and his supporters were victorious.
 He was crowned King of Scots barely seven weeks after.
-Bruce later triumphed at the Battle of Bannockburn and led Scotland to independence.
+Bruce later triumphed at the Battle of Bannockburn, which confirmed Scotland's independence in the conflict.

 Once Edward received word of the revolution that had started in Dumfries, he again raised an army and invaded Scotland.
 Dumfries was again subjected to the control of Bruce's enemies.
 Sir Christopher Seton (Bruce's brother in law) had been captured at Loch Doon and was hurried to Dumfries to be tried for treason in general and more specifically for being present at Comyn's killing.
 Still in 1306 and along with two companions, Seton was condemned and executed by hanging and then beheading at the site of what is now St Mary's Church.

 In 1659 ten women were accused of diverse acts of witchcraft by Dumfries Kirk Session although the Kirk Session minutes itself records nine witches.
 The Justiciary Court found them guilty of the several articles of witchcraft and on 13 April between 2 pm and 4 pm they were taken to the Whitesands, strangled at stakes and their bodies burnt to ashes.